linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 The results reveal that the liquidity position of the fund is irrelevant for the redemption decision of large investors (Table A, column (4)).
 The difference between  $\beta_{LH}$  and  $\beta_{HH}$  is small in magnitude (0.3%) and not statistically significant.
 The liquidity condition of the fund, however, does matter for small investors, with low liquidity funds experiencing 0.8% higher outflows all else equal ( $\beta_{LL} - \beta_{HL}$ ).
 Comparing larger with smaller investors, the former always withdrew more aggressively, by 2% ( $\beta_{HH} - \beta_{HL}$ ) and 1.5% ( $\beta_{LH} - \beta_{LL}$ ) in terms of daily outflows for highand low-liquid funds, respectively.

 $①$ The median for the minimum investment is calculated across funds.
 The median for the average WLA is calculated across portfolios.
 This is because sometimes several funds (akin to share classes) invest in a single portfolio.
 As a result, liquidity measures are identical for all funds that share the same portfolio. $②$ We also rerun the analysis using continuous measures of liquidity and investor sophistication.
 The message is robust to this modification.

-weaken their liquidity positions, bringing them closer to the regulatory thresholds and potentially triggering further withdrawals.
-Alternatively, they could choose to also reduce their less liquid security holdings, in order to preserve the fund's liquidity position.
-This, however, could lead to larger price discounts and thus higher capital losses.[15]

 How did managers actually respond?
 At the beginning of the run episode, managers of funds suffering larger withdrawals prioritised preserving their WLA.
 In fact, such funds tended to increase their WLA ratios (Graph 3, left-hand panel, red line across the grey area).
 Funds suffering lower outflows also increased their WLA, but to a lesser extent (blue line).

 Weighted average maturity (WAM), $^{16}$  another measure of portfolio liquidity, followed the opposite path at the beginning of this episode.
 Initially, this measure increased significantly – pointing to reduced liquidity – for high-outflow funds (Graph 3, right-hand panel, red line), in contrast with the upswing in WLA.
 The pattern was similar for low-outflow funds, even though the magnitudes were smaller (blue line).

 Thus, the asset managers of prime institutional MMFs may have added to the liquidity stress in financial markets prior to the MMLF announcement.
 Considered together, the WLA and WAM paths suggest that these managers substituted short-term private debt securities for longer-tenor US Treasuries and other government obligations.
-In this way, they could preserve WLA while at the same time enhancing
+In this way, they could preserve WLA while at the same time enhancing yield.

-yield.
 These trades were procyclical, as they took place when private debt was already under selling pressure and cash-like government instruments were in high demand.

 ## Liquidity Management at Prime Institutional MMFs During the March Turmoil